-[29] The Tribunal therefore finds, following a review of all written submissions of the parties, that Zhou committed the violation and is liable for payment of the penalty in the amount of \$200.00 to the respondent within thirty (30) days after the day on which this decision is served.

-[30] The Tribunal wishes to point out to Mr. Zhou that this is not a criminal or a federal offence but a monetary violation, and that he has the right to apply after 5 years to have the notation of this violation removed from the Minister's records, in accordance with subsection 23(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Act, which states as follows:

-23. (1) Any notation of a violation shall, on application by the person who committed the violation, be removed from any records that may be kept by the Minister respecting that person after the expiration of five years from unless the removal from the record would not in the opinion of the Minister be in the public interest or another notation of a violation has been recorded by the Minister in respect of that person after that date and has not been removed in accordance with this subsection.
+- [29] The Tribunal therefore finds, following a review of all written submissions of the parties, that Zhou committed the violation and is liable for payment of the penalty in the amount of \$200.00 to the respondent within thirty (30) days after the day on which this decision is served. - [30] The Tribunal wishes to point out to Mr. Zhou that this is not a criminal or a federal offence but a monetary violation, and that he has the right to apply after 5 years to have the notation of this violation removed from the Minister's records, in accordance with subsection 23(1) of the Agriculture and Agri-Food Administrative Monetary Penalties Act, which states as follows: - 23.
+(1) Any notation of a violation shall, on application by the person who committed the violation, be removed from any records that may be kept by the Minister respecting that person after the expiration of five years from - (a) where the notice of violation contained a warning, the date the notice was served, or - (b) in any other case, the payment of any debt referred to in subsection 15(1), unless the removal from the record would not in the opinion of the Minister be in the public interest or another notation of a violation has been recorded by the Minister in respect of that person after that date and has not been removed in accordance with this subsection.